Tech-at-DU/Magic-8Ball-Swift4/P5-Connecting-Code/content.md

 >
 ```
 @IBAction func shakeButtonTapped(_ sender: Any) {
-    print("shake it like a polaroid picture!")
+    print("Shake it like a polaroid picture!")
 }
 ```